jquery-ui-rails/jquery-ui-rails/README.md

 bundle exec rake
 ```

-Most of the code lives in `Rakefile`.
+Most of the code lives in the `Rakefile`.
 Pull requests are more than welcome!

 ### Hacking jQuery UI